 Luigi (Mario series)

 I’ve always liked Luigi more than Mario.
 Not only because I’m a younger brother, but because Luigi’s way funnier.
-He’s just about as capable as his palette-swapped brother, but almost never gets his due.
+He’s just about as capable as his elder sibling, yet he almost never gets his due.
 His lack of recognition is a running joke in many different games (especially the more recent RPG Mario titles), and it’s one that always elicits a chuckle or two from me.
 Plus, Nintendo tends to give him comical and often powerful abilities in many different series, which always make him a worthwhile choice to play as.
-I’ll concede that Mario is more memorable, but only because it’s his name on almost every game the plumber brothers star in.
+I’ll concede that Mario is more memorable, but only because it’s his name alone on almost every game the plumber brothers star in.

 The Borderlands games are full of funny and quirky characters, and Tiny Tina is one of the funniest and quirkiest.
-This little girl has a fondness for throwing tea parties, a love for her stuffed animals, and a gift for crafting high-grade explosives.
-She’s probably the most dangerous teenager on Pandora (and probably anywhere else), yet her exuberance and charm make her a fan-favorite NPC among Borderlands players.
+This little girl has a fondness for throwing tea parties, a love for her stuffed animals, and an unprecedented gift for crafting high-grade explosives.
+She’s probably the most dangerous teenager on Pandora – and most likely anywhere else in the Borderlands universe too – yet her childish exuberance and endearing charm make her a fan-favorite NPC among Borderlands players.

 After playing through what might be the most soul-crushing prologue ever, it’s easy to understand why Joel, the player character is so cold and detached from almost everyone in his life.
 But then Ellie shows up and starts chipping away at the emotional barriers Joel has had up for decades.
 Joel’s dourness is no match for Ellie’s humor, curious nature, and perseverance.
-Even after her own tragic loss (which is further explored in the Left Behind DLC), dealing with scores of infected, and getting far too close for comfort with the worst that humanity has to offer, Ellie is still a mostly normal teenager.
-In a world where there isn’t much left to fight for, Joel stumbled upon something worth protecting and caring about.
+Even after suffering through her own share of tragedies (one of which is further explored in the Left Behind DLC), dealing with scores of infected, and getting far too close for comfort with the worst that humanity has to offer, Ellie is still a mostly normal teenager.
+In a world where there isn’t much left to fight for, Joel stumbled upon something worth protecting and caring about, and he’s eventually willing to sacrifice anything and everything to protect her.
 Seeing the bond between them slowly grow is developer Naughty Dog’s storytelling at its absolute finest, and cements the pair as two of the most memorable characters in all of gaming.